LineageOS/lineage_wiki/pages/emulator.md

 For starting, `x86` is recommended, as your computer can run it natively using hardware acceleration.

-Instead of `eng` one can also target `userdebug`, the latter is used by official AOSP emulator images, but ADB and communiction with the emulator will need to be enabled first.
+Instead of `eng` one can also target `userdebug`, the latter is used by official AOSP emulator images, but ADB and communication with the emulator will need to be enabled first.

 Now, build the image:
 ```